IntersectMBO/lsm-tree/doc/format-run.md

 * The elements of the sequence must be non-decreasing.

 The type of compact indexes is denoted by the number 1.
-The type–version indicater in a serialised ordinary index is not padded.
+The type–version indicator in a serialised ordinary index is not padded.

 For version 1, the file contents after the type–version indicator consist of the
 following: